zyang91/CPLN550/README.md

-# CPLN 550
+# CPLN 550 :INTRODUCTION TO TRANSPORTATION PLANNING

-Introdcution to transportation planning
+Department of City and Regional Planning

+Fall 2024

+University of Pennsylvania

 Instructor: Dr. Erick Guerra